flpfar/series-reviews/README.md

 - Create, edit and delete reviews
 - Vote for reviews
 - Featured review (most voted) on cover
-- Categories with most recent review as cover.
+- Categories with most recent review as cover

 ## Built With